Motivation and scientific contribution

 Background and goal

-We will develop and test an AI-based solution that governs an array of flow control actuators designed for vehicle aerodynamic drag reduction.
-The object is to develop an AI-flow-control able to suppress the flow separation bubble that naturally occurs at the front rounded corner of a simplified vehicle (a bluff body).
-Many components are already at our disposal.
-A wind tunnel model that represents a simplified truck cabin is used as a demonstrator.
+We have developed and tested an AI-based solution that governs an array of flow control actuators designed for vehicle aerodynamic drag reduction.
+The object was to develop an AI-flow-control able to suppress the flow separation bubble that naturally occurs at the front rounded corner of a simplified vehicle (a bluff body).
+Many components were already at our disposal.
+A wind tunnel model that represents a simplified truck cabin was used as a demonstrator.
 The model was already proved to be a suitable solution for flow control applications .
 An array of piezo-electric micro-actuators was already tested in a previous AoA-funded collaboration with Valenciennes University.
 The micro-blowers showed very interesting results.
 In particular, an open-loop control was tested, and WT experiments showed the potential of the device as well as its limits when no AI is applied.
 Some control configurations have a stronger effect than others, considering the reduction of the separated flow region.
-Nevertheless, how and which variables to tune toward the optimal condition, is not an easy tasks to solve.
-An AI-based closed-loop control will therefore be a consistent upgrade of this set-up. uhus to develop an AI-flow-control able to suppress the flow separation bubble that naturally occurs.
+Nevertheless, how and which variables to tune toward the optimal condition is not an easy tasks to solve.
+An AI-based closed-loop control was therefore developed.
+The AI-flow-control was found to succesfully suppress the flow separation bubble that naturally occurs.

 1. G. Minelli, E. A. Hartono, V. Chernoray, L. Hjelm, and S. Krajnović, “Aerodynamic flow control for a generic truck cabin using synthetic jets,” Journal of Wind Engineering and Industrial Aerodynamics, vol. 168, pp. 81–90, 2017.